 CARD RESEARCH STAFF

-Bryna Arsenault completed her Bachelor of Science in biology at the University of the Fraser Valley and her Master of Public Health with an epidemiology concentration at the University of Saskatchewan.
-Bryna has previous experience as a research assistant and joined the Clinic for Alzheimer Disease and Related Disorders in May 2016 as a research coordinator.
+Bryna Arsenault completed her Bachelor of Science in biology at the University of the Fraser Valley and her Master of Public Health at the University of Saskatchewan.
+Bryna joined the Clinic for Alzheimer Disease and Related Disorders in May 2016 as a research coordinator for the CARD study.

 Penny Slack completed her BSc in Molecular Biology and Genetics at the University of Guelph and her MSc in Pathology and Laboratory Medicine at UBC.
 She joined this group in 2009, and is currently coordinating the phase I trial of a nutritional intervention of medium chain triglycerides in Alzheimer disease.
 Penny previously coordinated the Clinical Meaningfulness in Alzheimer Disease Treatment (CLIMAT) study as part of the BC Ministry of Health Alzheimer Drug Therapy Initiative, as well as a study looking at the processing of music in patients with Alzheimer disease.
 She rates on various clinical trials that the group is involved with and was the psychometrist on the Frontotemporal Dementia (FTD) study for several years.